zlubsen/dis-rs/examples/serde-json/README.md

 # Serialise PDUs to JSON

-Use the feature flag "serde-support".

-TODO
+This example demonstrates the use of the feature flag "serde", to serialise PDUs to JSON using `serde-json`.